gcgarner/IOTstack/docs/Containers/Ring-MQTT.md

 	$ docker-compose up -d ring-mqtt
 	```

-	This pulls the image, instantiates the container, and initialises its persistent storage.
+	This pulls the image from DockerHub, instantiates the container, and initialises its persistent storage.

 5. Use `sudo` and a text editor to open the configuration file at the path.
 For example:

 	``` console